Table of contents

 301 redirects are important for link maintenance and SEO, especially after URL structure changes or page moves.
 Here’s how to do it in Shoper:

-• Identify old URLs: Before making changes to the URL structure, identify the old addresses that will be changed.
+- Identify old URLs: Before changing the URL structure, identify the old addresses that will be changed.

 16. Schedule internal linking